MikeBengtson/docker-ddns-namecheap/README.md

 * EMAIL string - if exists, then an email will be generated on error or change of IP address and send to that address.
 Example: -e EMAIL="testyour@mail.es"
 * SECONDS integer - the number of seconds between updates.
 If not provided, the default value is 600 seconds (10 minutes).
 Example: -e SECONDS=300

-# Stop the container with the OpenVPN service
+# Stop the container with the DDNS service

-    sudo docker rm -f openvpn
+    sudo docker rm -f ddns

 # Log